Give2Peer/g2p-client-android/README.md

 -----

 - [ ] Feature: delete items I authored.
-- [ ] Feature: list notifications in the profile.
 - [ ] Feature: an _About_ activity.
 - [ ] Feature: a _Licences_ activity.